Plugins¶

 In the following, we mention a few hints that apply specifically to molfeat plugins.

-Repository-level documentation
+Repository-level documentation¶

 Since the source code of most molfeat plugins is hosted on GitHub, the first contact of a new user with your plugin package is likely the landing page of your GitHub repository.

-• Leaving a contact email and adding a license is also a good idea.
+, describing what your plugin does, how to install it and how to run it.- Leaving a contact email and adding a license is also a good idea.

-• Optionally add a documentation website to provide tutorials
+file is correct and up to date (in particular the version number)- Optionally add a documentation website to provide tutorials

-Source-code-level documentation
+Source-code-level documentation¶

 Source-code level documentation matters both for users of your plugin's python API and, particularly, for attracting contributions from others.

-When adding new types of calculations or workflows, make sure to use docstrings, and use the help argument to document input ports and output ports.
+When adding new types of calculations or workflows, make sure to use

-Registering your plugin as official molfeat plugin
+Registering your plugin as official molfeat plugin¶

 Once you have designed and tested your plugin package, you can officially register it to be listed on the molfeat website by following the instructions at Register a plugin